mradunsky/SLICE-QT-Firmware-Upgrade/README.md

   https://github.com/Vescent/SLICE-PC-GUI/blob/master/SLICE-GUI-Windows-1-17.zip
 ## Instructions
+  __NOTE: Upgrading from Version S1.24_QTC1.38 will erase all device settings an parameters.
+Record them externally prior to updating firmware!__

   Left click on SLICE_firmware_update.docx and then click 'Download' to download the instructions for use.

   Left click on the upgrade package (SC-x-xx-QT-x-xx.zip) and then click 'Download' to download the firmware package to your hard drive.